-- 36.3.1 At the time of hire into a new position, an employee will be provided with a copy of his or her job description, class specification, performance expectations and performance rating factors. - 36.3.2 At the time of hire and annually thereafter during the employee's annual review, the immediate supervisor will discuss with the employee job duties and performance expectations for the coming review period.
+- 36.3.1 At the time of hire into a new position, an employee will be provided with a copy of his or her job description, class specification, performance expectations and performance rating factors. - At the time of hire and annually thereafter during the employee's annual review, the immediate supervisor will discuss with the employee job duties and performance expectations for the coming review period.
 The employee will be notified of any modifications to the job duties or performance expectations made during the review period. - As part of the performance evaluation process, employees will be provided with a written performance evaluation in a form selected by the University, which will include a signature line for the employee to acknowledge receipt of the evaluation and a space to record the employee's comments regarding the evaluation.
 The employee's supervisor will meet with the employee to discuss the evaluation and the reasons for it.
-Once completed, the performance evaluation, including the employee's written comments and those of any reviewer in addition to the employee's supervisor, will be copied for the employee and maintained in the employee's personnel file. - 36.4 Grievances.
+Once completed, the performance evaluation, including the employee's written comments and those of any reviewer in addition to the employee's supervisor, will be copied for the employee and maintained in the employee's personnel file.
+In the event that and employee does not have sufficient time to submit their comments to the evaluation prior to the 30 day deadline set forth in Article 36.2.2, the employee may request an additional seven (7) days to submit his/her comments to the reviewer.
+In such case, the review will be copied for the employee and maintained in the employee's personnel file at the expiration of the additional seven (7) day period.

+36.4 Grievances.
 The employee may not challenge the content of any performance evaluation through the grievance procedure in Article 40.

-ARTICLE 37 - CORRECTIVE ACTION AND DISCIPLINE
+ARTICLE 37 - CONSTRUCTIVE ACTION AND DISCIPLINE

-- 37.1 Corrective Action.
-Corrective action is not discipline and is focused on improving the employee's performance, attendance or conduct.
-Corrective action involves verbal or written communications from the supervisor to the employee that are designed to assist the employee in correcting the performance, attendance or conduct concern.
-Non-disciplinary corrective action includes informal discussions, clarification of expectations, performance improvement plans and; coaching and counseling letters.
-Corrective action does not require compliance with the investigative guidelines.
-Corrective action may not be challenged through the grievance procedure in Article 40. - 37.1.1 Informal discussions, clarifications of expectations, and/or performance improvement plans will be documented to the supervisor's working file.
+- 37.1 Constructive Action.
+Constructive action is not discipline and is focused on improving the employee's performance, attendance or conduct.
+Constructive action involves verbal or written communications from the supervisor to the employee that are designed to assist the employee in correcting the performance, attendance or conduct concern.
+Non- disciplinary constructive action includes informal discussions, clarification of expectations, performance improvement plans and; coaching and counseling letters.
+Constructive action does not require compliance with the investigative guidelines.
+Constructive action may not be challenged through the grievance procedure in Article 40. - 37.1.1 Informal discussions, clarifications of expectations, and/or performance improvement plans will be documented to the supervisor's working file.
 Supervisor's documentation may be used for reference in discipline if the performance, attendance or conduct does not improve.
-Employees will be provided with a copy of the clarification of expectations or performance improvement plans.

-Changes to expectations and/or coaching and counseling letters will be provided to the employee with a copy to the personnel file.
+Employees will be provided with a copy of the clarification of expectations or performance improvement plans. - 37.1.2 Changes to expectations and/or coaching and counseling letters will be provided to the employee with a copy to the personnel file.
 Coaching and counseling letters will be removed from their personnel files as described in Article 15.4.